Tegan and Sara

 Tegan and Sara (/ˈtiːɡən, ˈsɛərə/) are a Canadian indie pop duo formed in 1998 in Calgary, Alberta.
-The band is led by identical twin sisters Tegan Rain Quin and Sara Keirsten Quin (born September 19, 1980).
+The band is led by identical twin sisters, Tegan Rain Quin and Sara Keirsten Quin (born September 19, 1980).
 Both musicians are songwriters and multi-instrumentalists.
+After releasing a number of demos on cassette tape, the duo released their debut album in 1999, after which they were signed by Neil Young's Vapor Records.
+They have released ten studio albums, most recently Crybaby in 2022.

-The duo has released 10 studio albums.
-They earned a Grammy nomination in 2012 for their video album Get Along.
-Their most recent album, Crybaby, was released on October 21, 2022.
-Tegan and Sara's memoir High School was released on September 24, 2019.
-The TV series of the same name based on the memoir was released on Amazon Freevee in the fall of 2022.
+Tegan and Sara's 2011 video album Get Along received a Grammy nomination.
+Amongst other collaborations, in 2014 the duo performed "Everything Is Awesome" featuring The Lonely Island for The Lego Movie soundtrack.
+In 2019, they released a memoir titled High School, which in 2022 was adapted as a television series for Amazon Freevee.
+Both individuals are involved in the LGBTQ community.

 History

 1995–2002: Background and early work

-Tegan and Sara began writing songs at 15 years old using an old guitar they found in their basement.
-One of the first songs they wrote was "Tegan Didn't Go To School Today," which was written by Sara and recorded by the pair to cassette tape.
-The band was first called "Plunk", which was short for "light punk" due to their lack of a drummer and bassist.
-In 1997, they used their school's recording studio to record two demo albums: Who's in Your Band? and Play Day.
-In 1998, they won Calgary's "Garage Warz" competition, which awarded them studio time.
-Using this studio time, they recorded their first professional demo called Yellow tape under the name "Sara and Tegan".
-This was followed by Orange tape and Red tape.
+Tegan and Sara began writing songs at 14.
+One of the first songs they wrote was "Tegan Didn't Go To School Today", written by Sara and recorded by the pair on cassette tape.
+The band was first called "Plunk", short for "light punk", due to their lack of a drummer and bassist.
+In 1997, they used their school's recording studio to record two demo albums: So Who's in Your Band? and Play Day.
+In 1998 they won Calgary's "Garage Warz" competition, which awarded them studio time.
+They recorded their first professional demo called Yellow Tape under "Sara and Tegan" using this studio time.
+This was followed by Orange Tape and Red Tape.
 In May 1998, they opened for Hayden in Calgary, marking their first major show.

-In 1999, they released their debut album Under Feet Like Ours as "Sara and Tegan", with producer Jared Kuemper.
-Two songs from Red tape and two songs from Orange tape appeared on the album.
+In 1999, they released their debut album, Under Feet Like Ours, as "Sara and Tegan", with producer Jared Kuemper., After listening to it, Elliot Roberts flew up from Los Angeles to meet them at the Starfish Room in Vancouver, British Columbia, and he offered them a record deal that same night.
+Two songs from Red Tape and two from Orange Tape appeared on the album.
 They later changed their name to "Tegan and Sara" because people regularly misheard "Sara and Tegan" as "Sara Antegan".
 They signed with Neil Young's Vapor Records and released This Business of Art through the label in 2000.
+According to Tegan, having no manager for the first three years of their career taught them to be “very cognizant and present” in every decision.